-- 1. any alternative implementation which wants to support C extensions needs to either follow the same low-level layout or to provide a compatibility layer. - 2.
+- 1. Usually, alternative implementation of the Python programming language want to support C extensions.
+To do so, they must implement the same Python/C API or provide a compatibility layer. - 2.
 CPython developers cannot experiment with new designs or refactoring without breaking compatibility with existing extensions.

 Over the years, it has become evident that emulating the Python/C API in an efficient way is challenging, if not impossible.
-The main goal of HPy is provide a C API which is possible to implement in an efficient way on a number of very diverse implementations.
-The following is a list of sub-goals.
+To summarize, it is mainly due to leaking of implementation details of CPython into the C/API - which makes it difficult to make different design choices than those made by CPython.
+As such - the main goal of HPy is to provide a C API which makes as few assumptions as possible about the design decisions of any implementation of Python, allowing diverse implementations to support it efficiently and without compromise.
+In particular, reference counting is not part of the API: we want a more generic way of managing resources that is possible to implement with different strategies, including the existing reference counting and/or with a moving Garbage Collector (like the ones used by PyPy, GraalPython or Java, for example).
+Moreover, each implementation can experiment with new memory layout of objects, add optimizations, etc. The following is a list of sub-goals.

-- Performance on CPython HPy is usable on CPython from day 1 with no performance impact compared to the existing Python/C API. - Incremental adoption It is possible to port existing C extensions piece by piece and to use the old and the new API side-by-side during the transition. - Easy migration It should be easy to migrate existing C extensions to HPy.
+Performance on CPython HPy is usable on CPython from day 1 with no performance impact compared to the existing Python/C API.

+Incremental adoption It is possible to port existing C extensions piece by piece and to use the old and the new API side-by-side during the transition.

+Easy migration It should be easy to migrate existing C extensions to HPy.
 Thanks to an appropriate and regular naming convention it should be obvious what the HPy equivalent of any existing Python/C API is.
-When a perfect replacement does not exist, the documentation explains what the alternative options are. - Better debugging In debug mode, you get early and precise errors and warnings when you make some specific kind of mistakes and/or violate the API rules and assumptions.
+When a perfect replacement does not exist, the documentation explains what the alternative options are.

+Better debugging In debug mode, you get early and precise errors and warnings when you make some specific kind of mistakes and/or violate the API rules and assumptions.
 For example, you get an error if you try to use a handle (see Handles) which has already been closed.
-It is possible to turn on the debug mode at startup time, without needing to recompile. - Hide internal details The API is designed to allow a lot of flexibility for Python implementations, allowing the possibility to explore different choices to the ones used by CPython.
-In particular, reference counting is not part of the API: we want a more generic way of managing resources which is possible to implement with different strategies, including the existing reference counting and/or with a moving Garbage Collector (like the ones used by PyPy, GraalPython or Java, for example). - Moreover, we want to avoid exposing internal details of a specific implementation, so that each implementation can experiment with new memory layout of objects, add optimizations, etc. - Simplicity The HPy API aims to be smaller and easier to study/use/manage than the existing Python/C API.
+It is possible to turn on the debug mode at startup time, without needing to recompile.

+Simplicity The HPy API aims to be smaller and easier to study/use/manage than the existing Python/C API.
 Sometimes there is a trade-off between this goal and the others above, in particular Performance on CPython and Easy migration.
 The general approach is to have an API which is "as simple as possible" while not violating the other goals.